hellory4n/libtrippin/engineerbuild/README.md

     PROJECTS
 ]]

 -- Creates a new project.
 The type can be either "executable", "sharedlib", or "staticlib".
-The standard -- is all lowercase, e.g. c99, c++11 function eng.newproj(name: string, type: string, std: string): project
+-- The standard is all lowercase, e.g. c99, c++11
+function eng.newproj(name: string, type: string, std: string): project

 -- Adds compile flags to the project.
-It's recommended to use project methods instead of manually adding -- flags wherever possible. function project:add_cflags(cflags: string)
+It's recommended to use project methods instead of -- manually adding flags wherever possible. function project:add_cflags(cflags: string)

 -- Adds linker flags to the project.
-It's recommended to use project methods instead of manually adding -- flags wherever possible. function project:add_ldflags(ldflags: string)
+It's recommended to use project methods instead of -- manually adding flags wherever possible. function project:add_ldflags(ldflags: string)

 -- Links multiple libraries to the project (it's a list).
-This shouldn't have any prefixes/suffixes, so -- for example use "trippin" instead of "libtrippin", "trippin.dll", "libtrippin.a", etc function project:link(libs: string[])
+This shouldn't have any prefixes/ -- suffixes, so for example use "trippin" instead of "libtrippin", "trippin.dll", -- "libtrippin.a", etc function project:link(libs: string[])

 -- Adds multiple source files to the project (it's a list).